All Products

 After the upgrade is complete, click Reload in the pop-up window to apply the latest changes.

-Follow these steps to install the Cline extension in your personal development environment to serve as your agent chat window.
+Follow these steps to install the Cline extension in your personal development environment to serve as your agent's chat window.

-1. Click the image icon in the left navigation pane of the personal development environment page to go to the Extensions page.
+1. In the personal development environment, click the image icon in the left navigation pane to go to the Extensions page.

 2. Enter Cline in the search box on the Extensions page.